Codium-ai/codiumate-docs/docs/chat/focus/current-file.md

 ## Overview {.unlisted .unnumbered}

-File Mode in Codiumate enhances your coding experience by focusing on the current file you're working on.
-This mode allows you to send selected portions of your code to the model, ensuring the responses are contextually relevant to your specific codebase.
-With three focus options available via a dropdown menu, File Mode adapts to your needs, whether you're looking at specific lines, components, or changes within a file.
+Focus on Current File in Codiumate enhances your coding experience by concentrating on the file you're currently working on.
+This focus allows you to send selected portions of your code to the model, ensuring the responses are contextually relevant to your specific codebase.
+With two focus options available via a dropdown menu, Focus on Current File adapts to your needs, whether you're examining specific lines or a desired components.

 ## Focus Options

 1. **Selected Lines**: Manually select lines in your code to set as the focus for your request.
 2. **Selected Component**: Choose a function, class, or method from the focus list to concentrate on that particular component.
-3. **File Changes**: Focus on the changes made to the specific file, whether they're committed or local changes.

 ## Commands